cyprus327/Fraglib/Documentation.md

 ## Camera
 ### ctor (Camera)
 Initializes a new instantce of the Camera struct with the specified properties.
+- **targetWidth**: The target width for the camera to render to.
+- **targetHeight**: The target height for the camera to render to.
 - **pos**: The position in world space of the camera.
 - **yawRad**: The camera's orientation's yaw in radians.
 - **pitchRad**: The camera's orientation's pitch in radians.
 - **fovDeg**: The camera's field of view in degrees.
 ### Yaw (float)
-The camera's current yaw in degrees.
+The camera's current yaw in radians.
 Can be set by using the LookBy or LookAt methods.
 ### Pitch (float)
-The camera's current pitch in degrees.
+The camera's current pitch in radians.
 Can be set by using the LookBy or LookAt methods.
 ### YawPitchMatrix (Matrix4x4)
 The yaw-pitch rotation matrix of the camera.
 ### ViewMatrix (Matrix4x4)